khanhmas/flaggy-unsplash/README.md

 git push heroku master (if current branch is master)

-git push heroky localbranch:master (if localbranch is different from master)
+git push heroku localbranch:master (if localbranch is different from master)